 Python is a general purpose scripting language that can be used for statistical analysis, numeric work, machine learning, and much more.
 If you’re coming from other scientific computing environments like Matlab, Mathematica or R, you might miss having an integrated development environment (IDE).
 An IDE combines editing, execution, plotting, debugging, etc. into a single coherent package.

 Here I evaluate 3 IDEs for scientific Python on my M2 Mac laptop to see how they stack up:

 - PyCharm 2022.2.1

-Generally, these IDEs combine a text editor, an integrated python shell (python or ipython), support for interactive plotting via matplotlib as well as several other features to tie everything together.
+These IDEs combine a text editor, an integrated ipython shell or jupyter kernel integration, support for interactive plotting via matplotlib as well as several other features to tie everything together.